Questions & Answers

 Public Exhibition for Blue Mountains City Council Draft Local Strategic Planning Statement.
 The LSPS (approved in March 2020) includes as Priority Action 7.8 an upgrade of the Lurline streetscape.

-Opportunity to engage is promoted by Council forums, social media, website and Blue Mountains Gazette articles and advertising; Katoomba Chamber meeting including Council presentations.
+Opportunity to engage is promoted by Council forums, social media, website and Blue Mountains Gazette articles and advertising; Katoomba Chamber meetings.

 2022